 For a young student, studying abroad can provide invaluable global leadership skills and cultural competence they will have for the rest of their life.
 But what about students who are unable to study abroad but still want that experience?

 Aperian Global Consultant Dan Kerr sat down with Elizabeth Tuleja, China Fulbright Scholar and Sichuan University Visiting Scholar, to discuss how Chinese students are gaining a study abroad experience at home.

-Every summer the Sichuan University in Chengdu, China, has an international summer school program where professors from around the world are invited for 1-2 weeks to provide courses for the Chinese students who are unable to study abroad.
+Every summer the Sichuan University in Chengdu, China, conducts an international summer school program where professors from around the world are invited for several weeks to provide courses for Chinese students who are unable to study abroad.
 Students are given the opportunity to explore short courses outside of their major and experience classroom learning led by a foreign professor.

 This year, Elizabeth Tuleja taught the Intercultural Communications course, which consisted of 31 graduate students.
 More than half were Chinese, but students from other countries came to study as well, giving Chinese students a true study abroad experience.
 In total, she had 17 Chinese students, 2 students from Special Administrative Region (SAR) Hong Kong, and the remainder from other countries including Germany, India, Indonesia, Israel, Russia, Mongolia, and Brazil.